Baylor Bears: Rivalry with Texas

-Former rivalries

 Rivalry with Texas A&M

 The Baylor–Texas A&M rivalry was known as the Battle of the Brazos, as the Brazos River runs near both campuses (which are approximately 90 miles apart).
 The series began in 1899 and was played until 2011, with only a few brief breaks in the 1920s and during World War II.
 With Texas A&M accepting an invitation to join the Southeast Conference in 2012, the rivalry has been discontinued with no current indication if the rivalry might resume in the future.

 Traditions

 Team colors

 Baylor's official school colors are green and gold.
 These colors were picked in 1897 after a group of students, returning to campus on a train after an out of town tournament, looked out the window at the wild Texas spring flowers and remarked that the vivid yellow and green colors made a "lovely combination."
 When the students returned to Waco, the color combination of "green and gold" was recommended and readily adopted by the student body.